maximevaillancourt/digital-garden-jekyll-template/_notes/How to Use Mint Mobile's Minternational Pass.md

 ---
 permalink: mintlpass
+title: How to Use Mint Mobile's Minternational Pass
+description: Here's a detailed user experience of buying and using a Mint Mobile Minternational Pass and using it in Japan and Costa Rica publish date: 2024-09-12
 ---

 I've been a Mint Mobile customer for years.
 It's a [great, and inexpensive](http://fbuy.me/r34At), service that works well.